pritesh-ranjan/Help-Desk-Search-Engine/README.md

 3. User can search the Elastisearch by providing the appropriate query in the searchbar

-4. To use the API, user needs to add api after the bse url So to login we need to do POST request to http://127.0.0.1:8000/api/login
+4. To use the API, user needs to add api after the base url So to login we need to do POST request to (assuming that script is running in local host) http://127.0.0.1:8000/api/login

 5. To signup, we need to do POST request to